soethandar90/mpp-pj-sps/README.md

  from the data store.
 If this user exists it opens the next page, otherwise it shows error.

  User can be Librarian, Admin or Both.
- If you want to be admin you should submit with ID: 102, and password: abc.
+ For admin, you should submit with ID: Phyo, and password: phyo.
- If you want to be librarian you should submit with ID: 101, and password xyz.
+ For librarian, you should submit with ID: Sandhya, and password sandhya.
+ For superuser, please use Username: Soe and password: soe.

  If there is no default data, you can run the TestData.java under librarysystem.dataaccess package.
 This will create default data for this application.